anshuneelkanth12-ctrl/tech-deck/README.md

    **Run workflow**.
 Wait ~1–2 minutes for the green tick.
 5. **Your site is live** at `https://anshuneelkanth12-ctrl.github.io/tech-deck/`.
    Bookmark it.
-From now on it refreshes automatically every 3 hours.
+From now on it refreshes automatically throughout the day.

 > If a step looks different or shows an error, tell Claude Code exactly what you
 > see on screen and it will walk you through it.